-In Payhawk, companies can now set their own custom fields (projects, departments, etc) and assign their respective managers.
+In Payhawk, companies can update their own corporate card controls, set their own custom fields (projects, departments, etc), and assign their respective managers.
 In the above example, this would be projects and departments.

 They can then define their approval chain based on these custom fields.
 In that way, every expense will be approved by the respective manager.

 But what happens once the expense is fully approved and subsequently reviewed by the accountant?
-Who are the people authorized to pay?
+Who are the people authorised to pay?

-It’s a common practice in larger companies to have a single responsibility principle in order to minimize risk.
+It’s a common practice in larger companies to have a single responsibility principle in order to minimise risk.